Deniska1980-data/IssueCoin-HR-AI-Agent-System-for-Cloud-Automation/README.md

 Employee fills out the vacation request form, which triggers the HR automation process in the IssueCoin system.

-☁️ 2.
-OneDrive – Data Storage Structure

-The request is automatically stored in an Excel file on OneDrive.
-Each HR process (Attendance, Payroll, Onboarding) has its own structured folder.

-📊 3.
-Excel Table – Centralized Data

-All form responses are logged in the table IssueCoin_Žádost_o_volno_firma.xlsx, which serves as a single source of truth for automation workflows.

-⚙️ 4. n8n Workflow – Automation Process

-The n8n workflow connects OneDrive, SendGrid API, and triggers for approval or rejection notifications.

-🔐 5.
-SendGrid – Secure Email Integration

-SendGrid API enables safe and verified email communication within the HR automation process.

-📧 6.
-HR Manager – Approval Email

-Once the employee submits the request, the HR manager automatically receives an email for approval or denial.

-🤖 7.
-IssueCoin AI Agent HR – Decision Notification

-After the HR manager decides, the IssueCoin AI Agent sends a confirmation email to the employee with the final result.

-🧠 8.
-Azure Logic Apps – Automation Flow Overview

-Azure Logic Apps manages recurring processes, reads from Excel tables, and triggers email workflows for Onboarding/Offboarding.

-💼 9.
-Email Configuration – On/Off Boarding Template

-Configuration of dynamic email templates for OnBoarding/OffBoarding notifications with embedded HTML and variable placeholders.

 💡 Each image illustrates a functional step in the fully automated HR workflow within the project Industry Automation Cloud with AI Agents – HR Department.
 The system follows the AI Pyramid Model, where the IssueCoin Agent acts as the main coordinator for all sub-agents (Attendance, OnBoarding, OffBoarding, Payroll).